Slalamander/inkBoard-docs/docs/source/elements/index.rst

 Below is the base Element class.
 Every element is derived from it, so every action and property listed here is also available to other elements.
 Keep in mind though, usage may change for different elements.
 This class **cannot** be used directly, it is not supposed to be. inkBoard will throw an error if it is specified as a ``type``.

 .. auto-inkboardelement:: Element
     :summary-docstr:

-.. auto-inkboardelement: Icon

-    .. look at the code: need to make a custom property handler.
-    .. see line 129

 .. toctree::
     :hidden: